iKnock/MapDataCrawler/README.md

         a set of square polygons in a grid.
         Bounding box = [minLat, minLong, maxLat, maxLong] Fetch Data
         Using this functionality of the system the user can retrieve the raw data found in each box using the OverpassAPI service
         Dump the data in to different MongoDB collections which are dynamically created, one for each category
         I execute four different overpass queries to bring all the data for each category Analyze Data
         This functionality the system count the point of interests found in each box according to their categories
         Put the result in a separate MongoDb collection
     Display Summary
         In this functionality the system collect the data found in each category collection
         Combine them into readable format in one Mongodb collection
         Fetch to the client side and display it on the web page in table format.
+    Plot Distribution
+        This functionality creates chart using plotlyjs which is interactive JavaScript graphing library to shows
+        the distribution of the data across the boxes.
+    Export to Excel
+        Using this functionality of the system the user is able to export the summarized data which is displayed
+        in table format on the web page in to excel using only one click.
+    Clean All Data
+        The data crawler is needed to be reset when the user needs to crawl data on another geographical location
+        In this case the user can click on clean all data button to clean all the data from the database
+        and start new session on another location

 ## Dependencies
   1. install Node.js version 4.2.1
   2. install MongoDB